 - Check engine light

-It also measures engine speed by feeding this data to the computer, which then uses it for many different purposes including calculating how much fuel should be injected into your engine at any given time based on what RPMs you are driving at.
+It also measures engine speed by feeding this data to the computer.
+It then uses it for many different purposes, including calculating how much fuel should be injected into your engine at any given time based on what RPMs you are driving at.